danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 ## Creating the script

-I will now create the main system script.
+Let's create the main system script.
 The script will be modular, to make it easy to adjust as my needs change over time.

 First, create a file called `setup.sh` and add the following code to it: